Category: Travel

 In the US, most airlines charge a tax for traveling within the country.
 The most common types of taxes levied by airlines include boarding fees, baggage fees, in-flight refreshments, and gratuities.
 However, there are also taxes for international travel, and some are pretty unusual.

-• Travel meals
+• Travel Meals

 From big cities to the coast, food can be different everywhere you go.
 Some of it comes from traditions, and some of it is because of where you are.
 For example, you can check out the NoMad NYC Rooftop Bar for awesome views and fancy cocktails.
 Or, head to Pike Place Market in Seattle for fresh seafood and local goodies.
 Trying out new foods is a big part of traveling, so it’s good to plan how much you want to spend on eating out.